web-platform-tests/interop/2027/selection-process.md

 [web-platform-tests](https://github.com/web-platform-tests/wpt) (WPT)
-project — an automated test suite for web standards — and run by a team of representatives from companies that make substantial contributions to browser rendering engines (including Apple, Bocoup, Google, Igalia, Microsoft, and Mozilla).
+project — an automated test suite for web standards — and run by a team of representatives from companies that make substantial contributions to browser rendering engines (including Apple, Google, Igalia, Microsoft, and Mozilla).

 Please see the [Interop 2027 Dashboard](https://wpt.fyi/interop-2027)